JuliaMaruseac/BreakDown-site/README.md

 npm run start
 ```

-The frontend expects the backend on `http://localhost:8000`.
+When running locally, the frontend expects the backend on `http://localhost:8000`.
+In production the frontend calls the API using relative URLs, so no host is specified.

 ## Deploying with Nixpacks